AD9000/Round3/content/blog/week1/war1.md

 p.interactive()                                                # Talking to the shell
 ```

----

 ## Conclusion

 ---

 Pwntools truly is amazing.
 I look forward to using the other features too.

----

----

-## An After-thought

----

-We were told that the flags are unique for each student.
-But they generate different flags for what I presume is time and session.

-_So if I run my code on remote more than once..._ :)

----